No. The composition of a Diamond is Carbon - C, with Moissanite having a composition of Silicon Carbide - SiC

 A gravity test with a calibrated medium such as methylene iodide

 Yes!
 We have gone to the ends of the earth to source all colors Moissanite available on Earth.
 These colors include:

 Blue, Green, Champagne, Black, Cognac, Fancy Yellow.

 Although you might be able to find cheap Moissanite gems available on the internet, you should keep in mind that there are various factors that determine the quality of a finished Moissanite Gemstone.
 Firstly, there is such a thing as a poor quality Moissanite stone.
 Some manufacturers make the stone as cheap as possible and they do not make sure the cuts are perfect.
 The grading on the certificates will almost always be incorrect as well, so if you bought a cheap import, be sure to verify your Moissanite is what it is supposed to be at a Gemologist before setting it in Gold or Platinum.

-No. Moissanite is high quality product that cannot be compared with CZ in terms of price or quality.
+Most certainly not.
+Our Moissanite premium quality and cannot be compared with CZ in terms of price or quality.

 Moissanite has extremely high scratch resistance and will never lose its brilliance or fire.

-Only Diamonds can be compared with Moissanite, and even the clearest, most expensive Diamond can't ever produce the Brilliance or Fire of Moissanite.
+Only Diamonds can be compared with our Moissanite, and even the clearest most expensive Diamond can't produce the Brilliance and Fire of our Premium Quality Moissanite.

 Diamond & Moissanite fire is simply the colored sparkle that you can see when the stone is exposed to light.